Growth Metrics

 • For the quarter ending Q4 2025, Short term Debt rose 447.09% year-over-year to $5.8 billion, compared with a TTM value of $5.8 billion through Dec 2025, up 447.09%, and an annual FY2025 reading of $4.8 billion, up 801.69% over the prior year.

-• Short term Debt was $5.8 billion for Q4 2025 at Emerson Electric, up from $4.8 billion in the prior quarter.
+• Short term Debt for Q4 2025 was $5.8 billion at Emerson Electric, up from $4.8 billion in the prior quarter.

-• Across five years, Short term Debt topped out at $6.2 billion in Q1 2025 and bottomed at $37.0 million in Q4 2021.
+• The five-year high for Short term Debt was $6.2 billion in Q1 2025, with the low at $37.0 million in Q4 2021.

 • Average Short term Debt over 5 years is $2.5 billion, with a median of $2.0 billion recorded in 2022.

-• The sharpest move saw Short term Debt plummeted 97.85% in 2021, then skyrocketed 4743.24% in 2022.
+• Year-over-year, Short term Debt tumbled 97.85% in 2021 and then surged 4743.24% in 2022.

-• Year by year, Short term Debt stood at $37.0 million in 2021, then surged by 4743.24% to $1.8 billion in 2022, then soared by 80.08% to $3.2 billion in 2023, then plummeted by 66.97% to $1.1 billion in 2024, then surged by 447.09% to $5.8 billion in 2025.
+• Tracing EMR's Short term Debt over 5 years: stood at $37.0 million in 2021, then surged by 4743.24% to $1.8 billion in 2022, then soared by 80.08% to $3.2 billion in 2023, then plummeted by 66.97% to $1.1 billion in 2024, then surged by 447.09% to $5.8 billion in 2025.